jvmops/gumtree-scraper/README.md

 docker build -t jvmops/gumtree-scrapper .
 ```

 ## Running
+Requirements:
+- docker-compose

 Just spin it up (image is provided if you don't want to build from sources)
 ```
 docker-compose up -d
 ```

-Website should be available at: http://localhost:8080/cities
+Website should be available at: http://localhost:8080

 ## Running from a docker registry
 Docker image is available at [docker hub](https://hub.docker.com/r/jvmops/gumtree-scrapper)